• Home

 https://robin-lab.cs.utexas.edu/

-"Mixed-Initiative LLM-powered Dialogue for Collaborative Human-Robot Mobile Manipulation Tasks"
+Title: "Mixed-Initiative LLM-powered Dialogue for Collaborative Human-Robot Mobile Manipulation Tasks"

-Dr. Roberto Martín-Martín is an Assistant Professor of Computer Science at the University of Texas at Austin.
+Bio: Dr. Roberto Martín-Martín is an Assistant Professor of Computer Science at the University of Texas at Austin.
 His research integrates robotics, computer vision, and machine learning, focusing on enabling robots to operate autonomously in human-centric, unstructured environments such as homes and offices.

 MIT